jdrios-dev/brueckner-prueba-juan-rios/README.md

 Move to this new directory: cd brueckner-prueba-juan-rios

-Run Docker build: docker build . -t brueckner:latest
+Run Docker build: docker build  -t brueckner:latest .

+Run: docker run -d -p 80:80 brueckner:latest

-Go to http://localhost:8080/ on your browser
+Go to http://localhost/ on your browser

 ## Deploy 📦